Learn from the experience of others when starting your firm—or when confronting your firm’s day-to-day challenges . . .

 - The AIA Trust Professional Liability Database a searchable directory of Professional Liability Insurers with useful tips on how to go about selecting professional liability insurance and selecting a broker.

-AIA offers a free guide that explores digital trends in design and construction including BIM and investigates the ramifications digital developments have on project participants, project success and the public in general.
-Click here for the guide: Guide, Instructions and Commentary to the 2013 AIA Digital Practice Documents.
+- AIA offers a free guide that explores digital trends in design and construction including BIM and investigates the ramifications digital developments have on project participants, project success and the public in general.
+Click here for the guide.

-In addition, AIA offers a one-hour session (1 AIA HSW/LU) with key topics that include the use and exchange of digital data, the impact of digital data and BIM use on project communication and efficiency, and other issues related to the use and transmission of digital data.
+- AIA also offers a one-hour session (1 AIA HSW/LU) on the use, exchange & impact of digital data and BIM use on project communication and efficiency, plus other issues related to digital data.
 Register here (note: the member course fee is $45.99).

 AIA Trust News—Newsletter Articles